Frequently Asked Questions

 You can find our refund policy here.

 Keep in mind our philosophy is that there is no such thing as poor weather, only poor preparation.
-However, we will issue a full refund if thunderstorms are in the area and are expected to continue throughout the day.

 Are there bathrooms along the river?